hieunugent/phplearn/Blog/readme.md

 - CRUD
 - look for image storage choose mongoDB
 - UX for button done
-- add the timeStamp for data
+- add the timeStamp for data ok this work
+- do the ordering display on the web, the early comfirst: by adjust the filter and sort in mongodata retrieve

 - logging user, update so every one could see your post, but only you can edit and delete it, it must underyour username